 You know that panic you feel when it’s Sunday evening and you haven’t completed your weekend to-do list?
 That’s like Torschlusspanik – but at a much grander scale.

 Combining the German words for “gate”, “shut”, and “panic”, Torschlusspanik is the perfect word to describe that feeling of dread when you realize how quickly time flies and how there’s still so much you need to do with your life.
 It’s similar to the English term “mid-life crisis,” but it can happen at any time of your life (yikes).

 Do you remember that time a driver recklessly cut in front of you and then a few kilometers later, you spotted them on the side of the road dealing with a car problem?

 That joy you felt at the driver’s misfortune – that’s Schadenfreude.

 Schadenfreude combines the German words for “damage” and “joy” and describes the satisfaction you feel at someone else’s misfortune.
-While you may commonly feel it for someone who does something terrible to you, you may also experience it when watching sports and the rival team loses or when reading the news and finding out that a criminal or corrupt official got what they deserve.
+While you may commonly feel it for someone who does something terrible to you, you may also experience it when watching sports and the rival team loses or when reading the news and finding out that a criminal or corrupt official got what they deserved.
 Admit it, we’ve all done it at least once in our lives.